Click here to go to our main connector page

 Here's Maury's 3.5 mm pin (male connector).

-Another view of the Agilent 3.5 mm connector.
+Another view of the Keysight 3.5 mm connector.

-Another Agilent 3.5 mm calibration standard.
-This one is wrecked, it's now a worthless calibration standard.
+Another Keysight 3.5 mm calibration standard.
+This one is wrecked, it's now worthless.

-Here's an Agilent 3.5 mm missing all fingers.
+Here's an Keysight 3.5 mm missing all fingers.
 It looks OK if you didn't know it was supposed to have six fingers down in there!

 Some more advice: don't bid on a 3.5 mm calibration kit on Ebay if the seller's name is Lou!